Siân Welby: Social media

 Her forecasts have attracted over 30 million views online, and have been featured by Time, The New York Times and MTV.
 In 2016, Welby was challenged to a pun battle with Greg James live on BBC Radio 1.

 Welby is the face of BBC One social channels.
 She launched the award-winning Snapchat account and has presented live from events such as the BAFTAs, Sports Personality of the Year, BRIT Awards and BBC Music Awards.
 In 2017 she won a Digiday Publishing Award for Best Use of Snapchat for her work on the BBC One campaign.

 Personal life

-Growing up, she looked up to kids TV presenter Cat Deeley.
+Growing up, she looked up to childrens TV presenter Cat Deeley.
 She stated "Cat was a bit of an idol.
 Mainly because she wasn't afraid to laugh at herself and be silly."
 Welby's favourite TV show is Curb Your Enthusiasm, and she states that comedy drives a lot of her work, stating in an interview that "no matter what kind of show I am working on, or what kind of day I might be having, my goal is always the same – find the funny in everything."

 On 28 February 2024, Welby announced she is expecting her first child with fiancée Jake Beckett.
 She announced this news live on air on Capital Breakfast.
-On 29 June 2024, it was announced she gave birth to a girl, Ruby.
+On 29 June 2024, it was announced she gave birth to a girl.
 She lives in Wandsworth, southwest London.